TheRedBrain/rpg-inventory/README.md

 The 2x2 crafting grid in the player inventory can be disabled.

-Items in the "two_handed_items" item tag can only be used when the offhand is sheathed.

-When "needs_two_handing_status_effect_identifier" is a valid status effect identifier, that status effect is applied when the item in the hand is in the "two_handed_items" item tag and the offhand is not sheathed.
+The "rpginventory:needs_two_handing" status effect is applied when the item in the hand is in the "rpginventory:two_handed_items" item tag and the offhand is not sheathed.
+When "Spell Engine" is installed, the effect prevents attacking, using the item and casting spells.

-When "no_attack_item_status_effect_identifier" is a valid status effect identifier, that status effect is applied when the item in the hand is not in the 'attack_items' item tag and the 'allow_attacking_with_non_attack_items' option is set to false.
+The "rpginventory:no_attack_item" status effect is applied when the item in the hand is not in the "rpginventory:attack_items" item tag and the 'allow_attacking_with_non_attack_items' option is set to false.
+When "Spell Engine" is installed, the effect prevents attacking.

 When "building_mode_status_effect_identifier" is a valid status effect identifier and the player has that status effect, several mechanics are ignored.
 - every item can be used to attack and to break blocks
 - both hands behave like they are sheathed, so the hand slot contains the item in the selected hotbar slot, like in vanilla.

 Class item slot, this inventory slot can't be directly interacted with.
 It is designed for class selection mods like RPG Class Selection.

-### Various Status Effects Integration

-All status effect identifier options default to status effects implemented by [Various Status Effects](https://modrinth.com/mod/various-status-effects).

 ### Player Attribute Screen Integration